 Wangari Watene (Regional Manager – East Africa): Wangari is a native Kenyan currently living in Nairobi.
 Wangari has been working in the field of social innovation for more than 2 years with international NGOs in Kenya.
 She has led a series of empowerment projects of education and community health (i.e. Mbagathi District Hospital, Westlands Health center, Family Health Options Kenya (FHOK), Medical Missionaries of Mercy in Kibera, and Kukuma School in Mukuru Slum respectively).
 Kare is responsible for program training and marketing, as well as school monitoring on the ground for CIS.

-Agwa Brian Omondi (Project coordinator): Agwa is a native Kenyan and was an entrepreneur before joining CIS, where his power project has been funded by incubator.
+Agwa Brian Omondi (Agricultural Associate): Agwa is a native Kenyan and was an entrepreneur before joining CIS, where his power project has been funded by incubator.
 Driven by the mission of CIS, Agwa decided to work at CIS.
 Agwa looks after the project management and marketing process, he has implemented new project management tools and innovative communication channels for the team.
 Right now Agwa is working on implementing new packages with CIS’s partner school.

 Others: Aoko Magero, Sarah Njung’ei Muranja, Herine Chepkirui, Victor Chege etc.